 How would you describe your work in three words?

-Colorful, satirical, surreal.
+Theatrical, satirical, surreal.

 Your work presents a juxtaposition of moods – it feels glamorous and lively while at the same time somber and tense.
 Are these mixed emotions something you are aiming to capture?